 Game of Thrones fans might recognise this rocky cove as the foreground of King’s Landing, and the site of the infamous Battle of Blackwater.
 To us, it became known as “our spot”.
 Our apartment was just a stone’s throw away (close enough to pop around with a glass of wine in the evening – huzzah!) and the beauty of the place kept luring us back throughout our trip.

 I’ll admit that arriving for our expedition was somewhat of a nail-biting experience.
 For Fraser, it was the first time he had kayaked.
 For me, the number of folk looking to set off from the harbour was a tad overwhelming.
-Thankfully, not everyone was on the same tour; turns out several kayaking companies use this bay as a departure point too.
+Thankfully, not everyone was on the same tour.
+Turns out several kayaking companies use this bay as a departure point too.
 Phew!

 Once everyone from our group had pushed off from the bay, Alex led us out towards nearby Lokrum island, stopping at times to share stories of Dubrovnik and its history.
-He also filled us in on his personal connection to the city, having moved there only a year ago because – as he put it – he had “fallen in love, both with the place and a girl”.
+He also filled us in on his personal connection to the city.
+He moved there only a year ago because – as he put it – he had “fallen in love, both with the place and a girl”.
 Yup; that’ll do it.

 I’d been intrigued by Lokrum Island since arriving in Dubrovnik.
 No matter where you are in the city, you can’t escape the gaze of this pretty, green gem, poking up through the water.
 The island has held many uses over the years.
 It was once a monastery, and then a botanical garden, with plants and foliage donated from across the country.
 Today, it’s a peaceful haven for the locals to escape and kick back amongst the Cyrpus trees, or hang out with the resident peacocks and rabbits who have made the place their home.

-Paddling around Lokrum proved to be an endurance test for two reasons; first, the changing tides, which involved a fair deal of negotiating with the arm muscles.
+Paddling around Lokrum proved to be an endurance test for two reasons.
+First, the changing tides, which involved a fair deal of negotiating with the arm muscles.
 Second, the unexpected discovery of a nudist colony!
 Some things you just can’t unsee.